 Break the cycle by being a good parent to yourself.
 Remember, you are worthy of love, happiness, and a healthy relationship.
 You don’t need to look outside yourself for happiness and self-worth.
 You can attach to others securely, without feelings of abandonment, anxiety and depression.

 If you are ready to create meaningful connections and break the abandonment cycle, then contact PIVOT.
-Apart from our individual and personalized coaching that can effectively tackle issues such as abandonment anxiety and codependent relational behaviors, we also provide intensive workshops at our first-rate relationship coaching retreat, The Glass House.
+Apart from our individual and personalized coaching that can effectively tackle issues such as abandonment anxiety and codependent relational behaviors, we also provide intensive workshops at our relationship coaching retreat, The Glass House.
 We’re here to help.